 All manhole steps installed on or after January 17, 2017, must not have an even surface.
 To provide grip and prevent the user from slipping, each manhole step installed will have been constructed as corrugated, knurled, or dimpled.
 They must also be protected through coating or be manufactured using such material that prevents corrosion.

 Each manhole step must be 16 inches apart from each other’s center, which is where the user will support his foot.
 And it shall have a minimum width of 10 inches to provide adequate stepping space.

 Just as the case with maintaining step bolts, manhole steps are required to be inspected every time before a user is deployed to use it.
 A great number of rules and regulations have been imposed on employers to ensure their workers safety.
 As part of the mission to enforce labor laws, the United States Department of Labor exercises routine inspections on sites.
 Employers will be subjected to heavy fines if any lapses in following safety regulations are observed.

-Employers can seek to benefit from OSHA 30 Hour General Industry Outreach course which is suited for Job Supervisors, Foremen, and industries such as Manufacturing, Warehouse, Distribution, Retail, and Healthcare.
+Employers can seek to benefit from OSHA 30 Hour General Industry Safety course which is suited for Job Supervisors, Foremen, and industries such as Manufacturing, Warehouse, Distribution, Retail, and Healthcare.